Delete Artifactory users with jf rt users-delete

 --access-tokenJFrog access token

 --csvPath to a CSV file.
-First row must be headers: username
+First row must be the header username.
+Extra columns are ignored.

 --passwordJFrog password (for authentication)